-Please be aware that the American Library Association does not accept or distribute donations of books or any other materials.
+Please be aware that the American Library Association does not accept, distribute, or coordinate donations of books or any other materials.
 This Guide provides information on some of the groups and organizations that do handle book donations - including donations of used books.

 If you are seeking book donations, you may be eligible to apply for donations from the groups listed--or one of the agencies on the "Seeking Book Donations" tab.